SvenS7/AugustusBotPublic/README.md

 How to use

-To add the Augustus bot to your server, please use the following invite link: [INSERT INVITE LINK HERE].
+To add the Augustus bot to your server, please use the following invite link: https://discord.com/api/oauth2/authorize?client_id=1101467703979561001&permissions=8&scope=bot%20applications.commands.
 Note that the source code is not available in this repository or anywhere else.
 If you have any problems or questions about the bot, please contact the developer directly.

 Disclaimer of warranty